Fish and omega-3 fatty acids; the bottom line

 Do I need to eat fish to be healthy?

-A 100% plant-based or vegan diet is one of the healthiest diet patterns you can choose and is associated with some of the lowest risk of chronic illness, including cardiovascular diseases, type 2 diabetes, overweight/obesity and certain cancers.
-Major nutrition and dietetic organisations around the world, including the US, Canada and the UK, have confirmed that a healthy vegan diet is nutritionally adequate for all stages of human live from birth to old age and may be associated with health benefits.
-So, from the available evidence it can be stated that fish consumption is not necessary in an otherwise healthy plant-based diet.
-But, would adding fish to an otherwise healthy plant-based diet improve health or not?
+A 100% plant-based or vegan diet is one of the healthiest diet patterns you can choose and is associated with some of the lowest risk of chronic illness, including cardiovascular diseases type 2 diabetes, overweight/obesity and certain cancers.
+Major nutrition and dietetic organisations around the world, including the US, Canada and the UK, have confirmed that a healthy vegan diet is nutritionally adequate for all stages of human life from birth to old age and may be associated with health benefits.
+So, from the available evidence it can be stated that fish consumption is not necessary in an otherwise well-planned plant-based diet.
+But, would adding fish to a healthy plant-based diet improve health or not?
 We don’t know the answer to this question as a study comparing a vegan diet with or without fish has never been done.

 What do the studies on eating fish tell us?

-Most studies that have examined this question have found that eating fish is beneficial to human health.
+Most studies that have examined this question have found that eating fish is beneficial to health.
 However, the impact of fish consumption on human health has to be considered in the context of the overall dietary pattern and what fish is replacing in the diet.
 The question should always be ‘instead of what?’.
 A person eating fish instead of red and processed meat will most certainly benefit their health.
-A person eating fish instead of beans will definitely not benefit their health.
-The impact of fish is likely not so much of the fish itself but of what has been removed or replaced from the diet.
+A person eating fish instead of beans will likely not benefit their health.
+The impact of fish is probably not so much the fish itself but relates to what fish has replaced in the diet.

 Fish consumption has been shown to be most beneficial for cardiovascular and brain health.
 The actual component of fish that is beneficial is a matter of debate and although often suggested to be the long-chain omega-3 fats present in fatty fish, it is clearly not the only factor.
 An extensive review of randomised studies examining the impact of increasing fish and plant-based omega-3 fats on cardiovascular health did not show a consistent benefit.